by Todd Wilkinson

 Yes, without limits put in place to control and regulate human behavior on public lands wildlife conservation could never have succeeded.

 Brock’s second message: Greater Yellowstone is no longer remote nor isolated from population pressures, and this has brought a new focus on the importance of private natural lands.
 The recent inundation of Greater Yellowstone and the Northern Rockies by lots of people, taking the form of inward migration of permanent transplants (retirees and people who can work remotely, wealthy vacation homeowners, and soaring outdoor recreation use) can no longer be ignored.
-Brock showed me a map of western Montana he had created in 2017 that identified every main and secondary road, as well as recreation trails superimposed on i and there were few places undominated or nor being regularly and intensively invaded by our species.
+Brock showed me a map of western Montana he had created in 2017 that identified every main and secondary road, as well as recreation trails superimposed on it.
+There were few places not dominated or nor being regularly and intensively invaded by our species.

 While the expanding human footprint has been a major concern to wildlife scientists, few conservation NGOs, local government officials and even public land managers until recently were acknowledging the cumulative effects.